-It is our nature to make excuses for ourselves and sometimes our excuses are so good that others borrow them for their own selves.
-Sometimes these excuses catch on and become mottoes.
+It’s our nature to make excuses for ourselves and sometimes our excuses are so good that others borrow them.
+Sometimes these excuses catch on and become mottoes to live by.
 It is my loving advice to you that you be on your guard against such things.
-To lie to yourself is easy, and you will be especially good at believing those particular lies.
-But when others approve, and even agree with your lies, this makes them all the more easy to believe because of the affirmation that you receive in your self-deception.
-And when that deception becomes a motto, then, perhaps it is the most difficult to dislodge.
+To lie to yourself is easy and you’ll find that you’re especially good at believing your own self-deception.
+But when others approve and even agree with your lies, the affirmation will make them all the more easy to believe.
+And when that deception becomes a motto, then, perhaps, it becomes almost impossible to dislodge.
 Always be on your guard.
 Test everything against scripture.

 There are many such mottoes that make their way around Christendom.
 This letter is to address just one.
-The source of this one is thought to be Francis of Assisi, and it will sound something like this:
+The source of it is thought to be Francis of Assisi, and it will sound something like this:

-The really good deceptions will contain some, even much, truth.
-This little motto implies that we ought to live the Gospel, and that is true.
-We should not live hypocritical lives.
-The lie enters with two words “if necessary”.
-It is a lie because it counters clear scriptural teaching which tells us that words are necessary.
+The really good deceptions will contain some, perhaps even much, truth.
+This little motto implies that to live the Gospel is enough, and on those occasions when it’s not, then words may be necessary.
+Now, while it is true that we should live as ambassadors for Christ, the lie of the saying is found in these two words: if necessary.
+It’s a lie because it counters clear scriptural teaching that tells us that words are indeed necessary.
 Consider a couple of passages:

-(1) How then will they call on Him in whom they have not believed?
-How will they believe in Him whom they have not heard?
+- How then will they call on him in whom they have not believed?
+How will they believe in him whom they have not heard?
 And how will they hear without a preacher?
 (Rom 10:14-15)

 We see actions.
 We hear words.
-This passage alludes to speaking, not acting.
+This passage points to speaking, not actions.
 But words are difficult for us.
 They commit us.
-They reveal things about us that we might just as soon stay unrevealed, one of them being, perhaps, that we believe all men are sinners and fall short of the glory of God.
-And that “falling short” is not a little-bit “falling short” but a lot, as in deserving of Hell-fires, a lot.
-This truth is not popular.
+They reveal truths about us that we might rather stay camouflaged, one of those truths being that we believe all men are sinners and fall short of the glory of God.
+And that “falling short” is not a little-bit “falling short,” but a lot falling short, as in deserving of Hell-fires falling short.
+This truth is not popular as you might imagine.
 But to hide it is to hide the Gospel.
-Living a nice and friendly life, as we ought to do, does not point anyone to realizing their plight, which from an eternal perspective, is a horrible thing.
+Living a nice and friendly life, as we ought to do anyway, does not make anyone realize their plight, which from an eternal perspective is a horrible thing.
 And without that realization, Jesus is a joke to them, a mere curse word.

-This passage leaves no room for the idea that we should only use words “when necessary”.
-According to scripture, it is always necessary.
-But it is also difficult to the extreme, which is why so many prefer to simply “live it out”, or hint and hope.
-Here are a couple of pointers that might help:
+This passage leaves no room for the suggestion that we should only use words “when necessary.”
+According to scripture, it’s always necessary.
+But the having to say the words makes us prefer to simply live it out in our nice little lives.

+So, with this in mind, here are a few pointers that might help.
 First, have compassion.
-Christians are often made into a caricature of a wild-eyed fanatic, exclusively and gleefully fixated on the Hell fires and wrath of God.
-While there is truth in that message, the caricature is devoid of compassion.
-Till your heart to see the lost with a desire that they be saved, that not only that their lives would be better here in this life regardless of their circumstances, but that they may be able to say with all the rest of the Kingdom of God, that “I consider the sufferings of this present time not worth comparing to the Glory that will be revealed to us“.
+Train your heart to see the lost with a desire that they be saved, that not only would their lives be better now, regardless of their circumstances, but that they may be able to say with the rest of the Kingdom of God that “I consider the sufferings of this present time not worth comparing to the Glory that will be revealed to us.”
 (Rom 8:18)

-Second, you need to understand that it is a requirement to preach the Gospel, but not to change hearts.
-You, in fact, cannot change hearts.
+Second, you should understand that we are commanded to preach the Gospel but not to change hearts.
+You, in fact, cannot change a heart.
 You will never beg, reason, coerce, lure or frighten anyone into the Kingdom of God.
-As Paul pointed out in the Ephesians passage above, it really is a mystery that God uses your inept words in revealing it to some.
-Somehow, some simply understand their condition before a holy and righteous God and seek the refuge that God provides in His Son.
+As Paul pointed out in the Ephesians passage above, it really is a mystery that God uses your inept words in revealing the Gospel to some.
+Somehow, there are some who simply understand their condition before a holy and righteous God, and they seek the refuge that God provides in His Son.